Berkshire Mall (Pennsylvania): History

-On January 12, 2011 at 4:20 PM according to leaked security footage, a mall patron fell head first into the fountain in the Boscov's court due to being distracted because she was walking and text messaging at the same time.
+On January 12, 2011 according to leaked security footage, a mall patron fell head first into the fountain in the Boscov's court due to being distracted because she was walking and text messaging at the same time.
 Days later the video uploaded to YouTube with titles such as "Girl Falls In Mall Fountain While Texting" went viral and received international news coverage.
 As a result of this incident, the security guard who posted the video was fired.

 On May 22, 2014, the mall was hit by an unusually severe spring thunderstorm.
 Golf ball-sized hail ripped through the ceiling causing interior damage by shattering skylights which left glass and debris covering walkways, plants and the fountain in the Sears court, while cars were dented and windshields smashed in the parking lot.

-The Bon-Ton store, originally a Lit Brothers until 1976 and later a Pomeroy's until 1987, at Berkshire Mall closed on August 28, 2018 as part of that chain's liquidation.
-On November 8, 2018, it was announced the Sears store at Berkshire Mall would close in February 2019 as part of a plan to close 40 stores nationwide, leaving Boscov's as the only anchor store.
+The Bon-Ton store, originally a Lit Brothers until 1976 and later a Pomeroy's until 1987, at Berkshire Mall shuttered on August 28, 2018, after it wasn't able to establish any new conditions to satisfy its established long-term debt.
+On November 8, 2018, Sears announced it would shutter as part of an ongoing decision to phase out of their traditional brick-and-mortar format.

 In July 2020, Allied Properties sold Berkshire Mall to Namdar Realty Group.

+In November 2022, the former Bon-Ton space at the mall was condemned by the township fire marshal due to a partially collapsing roof as well as other issues with the structure.

+In October 2025, it was announced that the mall was slated for closure, demolition, and redevelopment.

 Berkshire Mall West

-Berkshire Mall West is a strip plaza across Woodland Road from Berkshire Mall.
-The "mall west" contains a Fine Wine & Good Spirits Premium Collection store, One Stop Beverage, TJ Maxx, Outback Steakhouse, Customers Bank, and Boot Barn.
-There was a Circuit City until 2009, which closed after the chain folded.
-The newly-vacant space served as a Halloween Adventure for the 2009 season, before reopening as an H. H. Gregg in 2010.
-H. H. Gregg closed in 2017 after the chain folded; the building remained vacant until 2021, when it became a Burlington store, the chain's second in Berks County.
+Berkshire Mall West is a strip plaza across Woodland Road from Berkshire Mall that contains a Fine Wine & Good Spirits Premium Collection store, One Stop Beverage, TJ Maxx, Outback Steakhouse, and Customers Bank.
+There was a Circuit City until 2009, which closed after the chain folded and reopened as an H. H. Gregg in 2010.
+H. H. Gregg closed in 2017 as part of the chain's "turnaround efforts"; the space was split between Burlington and Boot Barn stores in 2021.
 There was also an A.C.
-Moore until that chain went out of business in 2020.
+Moore until that chain went out of business in 2020, and an Old Country Buffet that closed in 2016.

 In popular culture

-The mall is featured in the 2021 novel, Black-Haired Boy, in which the main protagonist, Kieran Northrup, visits the mall to purchase a CD by the fictional band, Stay Sweet at FYE.
-The novel takes place in 2006 and long-since closed stores are mentioned including the former Sears and The Bon-Ton.
+The mall is featured in the 2021 Julian Katz novel, Don't Call Me Ishmael, in which the main character, Kieran, purchases a CD by the fictional band, Stay Sweet, at the FYE store.
+Taking place in 2006, many of the mall's long-since closed stores are mentioned including the former Sears and The Bon-Ton.